 Property investors are always on the lookout for new real estate to invest in.
 However, that doesn’t guarantee that they’ll buy your house.
 This will depend on a range of factors and calculations that will show the investor the potential value of the house and what this means for their portfolio.

-What if there is a judgement on my house?
+What if there is a Judgment on My House?

-There are real estate investors that will avoid buying a house in this situation.
-In other cases, property investors won’t mind a lien or judgment on the house and will simply consider the costs of the lien, adding it into the price.
+There are real estate investors who will avoid buying a house in this situation.
+In other cases, property investors won’t mind a lien or judgment on the house and will simply consider the costs of the lien, adding it to the price.
 To see how much an investor is willing to pay for your house in this case, subtract the judgment amount.

 What if my house is in foreclosure?

 Investors are oftentimes the people who help home sellers overcome deadlines to avoid foreclosure from taking place.
 Property investors are willing to purchase homes that have either gone through foreclosure or are facing foreclosure.
 In a lot of cases, selling your home to an investor is the best choice if you want to avoid foreclosure.